QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/architecture.md

 ##### 🖨️ Policies <small>(based on legal requirements and business principles)</small> 🖨️

-* **Corporate security policy**: the company approach/strategy to data security, in accordance to the business objectives
+* **Corporate security policy**: the company approach/strategy to security, in accordance to the business objectives
 * **Specific security policies**: based on the corporate security policy, more detailed <small>(ex: emails, incidents...)</small>

 ➡️ Objectives, principles, scope, obligations and sanctions...